don-rumata/ansible-role-install-virtualbox/README.md

 virtualbox_install_extension_pack: true
 # virtualbox_install_extension_pack: false

-# If the variable is defined - virtualbox will be downloaded from the specified location
+# If the variable is defined - virtualbox will be downloaded from the specified location (Windows only)
 # virtualbox_direct_download_url: http://10.10.10.10/soft/virtualbox/latest-stable/virtualbox-latest.exe

 # If the variable is defined - extension pack will be downloaded from the specified location